School of Graduate Studies

 Privileges and Responsibilities

-Appointment as an affiliate member of the Graduate Faculty is for an initial term of five years.
-After five years, an affiliate member will need to renew their membership or be removed as a Graduate Faculty member.
+Appointment as an Affiliate member of the Graduate Faculty is for a term of seven years, subject to annual review and recurring training as determined by the GAC and SGS Dean.
+After seven years, an Affiliate member must request to renew their membership to retain Graduate Faculty membership.

 Qualifications for Appointment

-• Current or planned activities in graduate teaching or research mentorship
+• Planned activities in graduate teaching or research mentorship

 Emeritus Membership